dpaukov/combinatoricslib/src/main/resources/META-INF/README.txt

 CombinatoricsLib 2.2 (May 2018)
-- Added a method for calculating factorials using BigDecimal (Issue 10)
+- Added a method for calculating factorials using BigDecimal (Issue 10).
 - Added cartesian product generator.
+- Switched to Java 7.

 -----------------------------------------------------------------